had0j/io_qp2_rule_eng/readme.md

 - Receive 10 lines of garbage at the start by the system
 - `Garbage messiness` is increased
 - Activates `Garbage line protection`
-- 【Seriously?】If 800m is reached and digged garbage row count is under 5, sending attack no longer gains experience
+-  [Seriously?]
+If 800m is reached and digged garbage row count is under 5, sending attack no longer gains experience

 ## Special mods

+### SB (Snowball Board)

+> Start with a 4X4 board, then roll it larger and larger.

+Exclusive to the 2024 Christmas event, free to play for (at least) 23 days starting from December 12 (possibly earlier)

+- 4x4 starting board
+- For every 20 lines cleared height and width increases by 1 until reaching 20x20

-### Duo+ (Bleeding Hearts)
+### r2P (Bleeding Hearts)

 > Even as we bleed, we keep holding on...